gabrielgouv/code-runner-js/README.md

 ### 2) Creating a compiler definition via Compiler contructor

-1. In a Compiler constructor you can pass compiler options (CompilerOptions interface), same as you passed in langs file:
+1. In a Compiler constructor you can pass compiler options (CompilerOptions interface), same names as you passed in langs file:
 ```typescript
 let myCompiler: Compiler = new Compiler({
     compileCommand: 'gcc MyFile.c -o MyFile',